kitex-contrib/registry-servicecomb/README.md

 # registry-servicecomb (*This is a community driven project*)

-use [service-comb](https://github.com/apache/servicecomb-service-center) as service discovery.
+Use [service-comb](https://github.com/apache/servicecomb-service-center) as service registry for `Kitex`.

 ## How to use?